codeabuu/ShopListNotifier/README.md

 README.md

 This Python script allows you to create and send a weekly shopping list as a text message using Twilio.

-Instructions
+Git clone this repo the follow these instructions:

 1. Install the required dependencies: pip install twilio